PAND: Prompt-Aware Neighborhood Distillation for Lightweight Fine-Grained Visual Classification: Methodology

 \subsection{Stage-NSD: Neighborhood-Aware Structural Distillation}

-In Stage-NSD, we focus on training a lightweight student network using the frozen VLM teacher and the calibrated semantic anchors from Stage-PSC.
+In Stage-NSD, we train a lightweight student network using the frozen VLM teacher and the calibrated semantic anchors obtained from Stage-PSC.
+The objective is to transfer not only global semantic supervision, but also the teacher-induced local sample-pair logit relation structure to the student.

-\paragraph*{Teacher and Student Architectures.} The teacher consists of the frozen VLM image encoder (e.g., CLIP~\cite{pmlr-v139-radford21a}) and the fixed text features $\mathbf{F}^{txt}$.
-For an input $x_i$, the teacher produces a visual feature $\mathbf{f}^{img}_i$ and generates logits $\mathbf{z}_T$ via projection onto the text features:
+\paragraph*{Teacher and Student Architectures.} The teacher consists of the frozen VLM image encoder, e.g., CLIP~\cite{pmlr-v139-radford21a}, and the fixed text features $\mathbf{F}^{txt}$.
+For an input image $x_i$, the teacher produces a normalized visual feature $\mathbf{f}^{img}_i$ and generates logits by projecting it onto the prompt-calibrated text anchors:

+Since both image and text features are $\ell_2$-normalized, the teacher logits correspond to cosine similarities between the image feature and the prompt-calibrated text anchors.

-The student model comprises a lightweight visual backbone $S_{\text{img}}$ and a fully connected (FC) classification head:
+The student model comprises a lightweight visual backbone $S_{\text{img}}$ and a fully connected classification head:

 \paragraph*{Global Alignment Loss.} Following VL2Lite~\cite{jang2025}, we apply a combined loss to align the student's representation with the teacher globally: